 - 1. Our App for iPhones and Androids. - 2.
-If you want our email updates for forecast or incident information, email the director at mike@gcem.org - 3.
-Sign up for Text Alerts from Garfield County Emergency Management at www.nixle.com or text your zip code to 888777 for SMS notifications.
+If you want our email updates for forecast or incident information, email the director at mike@gcem.org

 Our websites: www.gcem.org

 During any incident or severe weather we STRONGLY encourage everyone to listen to your local AM and FM radio stations.
 They are: